openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/annotation_converters/README.md

 * via configuration file
 * via command line

-### Describing annotation conversion in configuration file.
+## Describing Annotation Conversion in Configuration File

-Annotation conversion can be provided in `dataset` section your configuration file to convert annotation inplace before every evaluation.
+Annotation conversion can be provided in `dataset` section your configuration file to convert annotation in-place before every evaluation.
 Each conversion configuration should contain `converter` field filled selected converter name and provide converter specific parameters (more details in supported converters section).
 All paths can be prefixed via command line with `-s, --source` argument.

 You can additionally use optional parameters like:
 * `subsample_size` - Dataset subsample size.
 You can specify the number of ground truth objects or dataset ratio in percentage.
 Please, be careful to use this option, some datasets does not support subsampling.
 You can also specify `subsample_seed` if you want to generate subsample with specific random seed.
 * `annotation` - path to store converted annotation pickle file.
 You can use this parameter if you need to reuse converted annotation to avoid subsequent conversions.
-* `dataset_meta` - path to store mata information about converted annotation if it is provided.
+* `dataset_meta` - path to store meta information about converted annotation if it is provided.
 * `analyze_dataset` - flag which allow to get statistics about converted dataset.
 Supported annotations: `ClassificationAnnotation`, `DetectionAnnotation`, `MultiLabelRecognitionAnnotation`, `RegressionAnnotation`.
 Default value is False.

 Example of usage: